lindsaycarbonell/well-damn/README.md

 - What do the data look like with Woodlake Dam compared to Oroville Dam?
 (Maybe not comparable b/c of size)
 - Hurricane preparedness and dams -> which dams failed during Hurricane Matthew, which dams failed during other hurricanes?
 Correlation b/w inspection tardiness and dam failure during dams, or is it mostly random?

+## Visual Ideas

+- It's pretty much necessary that I make an exploratory database with a map element, probably very similar to the Washington Post's [structurally deficient dams graphic](https://www.washingtonpost.com/graphics/national/structurally-deficient-bridges/?tid=sm_tw#37045).
+  - (I started on the map, prototype can be seen so far by running ``python -m SimpleHTTPServer 8000`` on this repository)
+- Timeline of events with Woodlake Dam, and comparing that timeline to dams in the database that are going in a similar direction.

+## Data I need
+- Historical records of when dams have been inspected (likely in state's database)
+- If a dam has been breached and the condition of the dam
+  - this is apparently part of the DEQ database, I made a call to figure out how to request the updated db